elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

 ![type:video](https://youtube.com/embed/V8TV-r-Lafo)

 You can use any of the 3 options from above to attempt the **Exercises** below.
-Boxes starting with :octicons/beaker-16: demonstrate examples in Markdown use, whereas boxes starting with :octicons/question-16: are small coe exercises for you to attempt.
+Boxes starting with :octicons/beaker-16: demonstrate examples in Markdown use, whereas boxes starting with :octicons/question-16: are small code exercises for you to attempt.

 ### 3.3.1 Formatting text